danielstern/house/README.md

-# house
+# House, An A/B Testing Framework for Node
-An A/B Testing Framework for Node - Remember, The House Always Wins
+## The House Always Wins

 ## Why?
 A/B Testing is great.
 It makes you lots of money.
 Everyone likes money.